martinbean/martinbean.dev/_posts/2014-09-08-whats-new-in-laravel-4-3.md

 ### Auth controllers

 Not only will Laravel 4.3 help set an ubiquitous approach to validation, but user authentication too.
-There’s a handy new Artisan command that will generate your both an authentication _and_ password reminders controller!
+There’s a handy new Artisan command that will generate you both an authentication _and_ password reminders controller!
 This means you’ll seldom have to create a controller to handle logging in, registering, or resetting passwords again.

 The command: